Sorna-Xerxes/Jetson-Nano-RxTx-Gyro-from-STM32-with-LED/README.md

 ## INTRODUCTION
 - **Objective**: Visually represent roll, pitch, and yaw of an STM32 development board using onboard LEDs.
-- **Data Source**: Gyroscopic data collected by the STM32 board.
+- **Data Source**: *Gyroscopic data* collected by the STM32 board.
-- **Data Transmission**: Data transmitted over USB to a Jetson Nano.
+- **Data Transmission**: Data transmitted over *USB* to a Jetson Nano.
-- **Data Processing**: Python script running on Jetson Nano receives and processes data.
-- **Control**: Python script dynamically controls onboard LEDs of the STM32.
+- **Data Processing and Control**: *Python script* running on Jetson Nano receives the data and parses it then dynamically controls onboard LEDs of the STM32.
-- **Real-time Feedback**: LEDs provide real-time indication of device orientation relative to the horizontal plane.
+- **Real-time Feedback**: *LEDs* provide real-time indication of device orientation relative to the horizontal plane.

 ## SYSTEM OVERVIEW
 The following **block diagram** illustrates the system architecture and data flow between the components: